 English speakers in Denmark

 English is the one dominant foreign language that people speak in Denmark.
-Over 80% of Danes are said to speak English, and if you’re open for using hand gestured or less-than-perfect English with the remaining 20%, chances are that it’ll be possible.
+Over 80% of Danes are said to speak English, and if you're open to using hand gestures or less-than-perfect English with the remaining 20%, chances are that it'll be possible.

 English is taught in Danish public schools from a low age, and this might be part of the reason.
 Another reason is that Danes watch more and more American television and unlike many other European countries, the films and series are subtitled instead of being dubbed.
 This makes for a good level of English comprehension, but most Danes also have a reasonable level of spoken English.